ZakriaComputerEngineer/Semi-and-self-supervised-learning-for-baggage-threat-screening-and-localisation/README.md

 This repository implements a full training pipeline for **semi-supervised and self-supervised learning** approaches in the context of **X-ray baggage threat segmentation** using ViT-based architectures.
 It supports both pretext (reconstruction) and downstream (segmentation) tasks and is designed for **reproducibility** and **research extensibility**.

-  - Self-supervised pretraining via image reconstruction
+  - upstream pretext task: pretraining via image reconstruction
-  - Downstream segmentation task for threat detection
+  - Downstream segmentation task: training by segmenting mask for threat localization
-  - Semi-supervised learning approaches

 ---